-The Sooner State may be landlocked but that doesn’t mean we are devoid of aquatic resources and wildlife.
+The Sooner State may be landlocked, but we are full of aquatic ecosystems and animals!
 With more than 160,000 miles of rivers and streams and 1,401-square miles of lakes and ponds, Oklahoma is teeming with aquatic life.
-These freshwaters serve as habitats for many amphibians, reptiles, fish, and even some mammals.
+These freshwaters serve as habitats for many amphibians, reptiles, fish, and mammals.
 In our Aquatic Oklahoma gallery, you can learn about noodling, feed our smaller turtles, and visit an alligator snapping turtle that is older than Oklahoma itself!

 Reptiles are a group of air-breathing, cold-blooded animals with scaly skin.
-They are unable to regulate their own body temperatures so their metabolism depends on the temperature of their environment.
+They are ectothermic, and their body temperature is dependent on the temperature of the air around them.
+Therefore, you will find reptiles basking on warm rocks.
 Reptiles include crocodiles, alligators, snakes, lizards, turtles, and more.

-One of the most beloved reptiles featured in our Aquatic Oklahoma gallery is Grandpa, our alligator snapping turtle (Macrochelys temminkii).
+One of the most beloved reptiles featured in our Aquatic Oklahoma gallery is Grandpa, our alligator snapping turtle.
 Our experts estimate that Grandpa was born in 1898, or nine years before Oklahoma became a state.
-One way scientists estimate the age of an alligator snapping turtle is by weighing them.
-Alligators grow approximately one pound each year, so their age should be close to their weight in pounds.

 You’ll also see two other types of reptiles in this exhibit.
-One is the American alligator (Alligator mississippiensis), which is found in southwestern parts of Oklahoma.
-The other is the banded water snake (Nerodia fasciata), which is often mistaken for the cottonmouth but is actually a harmless, non-venomous snake.
+One is the American alligator, which is found in southwestern parts of Oklahoma.
+The other is the banded water snake, which is often mistaken for the cottonmouth but is a harmless, non-venomous snake.

 Our great state is home to 176 species of fish, including many species of bass, gar, and catfish.
 With so many fish and abundant lakes, rivers, and streams, Oklahoma is an extremely popular fishing destination.
 Recreational fishing generates more than $1 billion for the state’s economy each year and provides approximately 15,000 jobs.